-CJT 208 Criminal Evidence and Procedure 3 credits
+CJT 208 Criminal Evidence and Procedure 3 credits 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

 This course is an examination of the criminal justice judicial process, including the roles of defense attorneys, prosecutors and judges.
 It emphasizes the rules and laws governing the admissibility of evidence, as well as the law governing criminal procedure.